vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 #### Tasks to complete

-1. Create a logical SQL Server to host the SSISDB database used by the SSIS Integrated Runtime.
+1. Create a logical SQL Server to host the SSISDB database used by the SSIS Integrated Runtime

 #### Exit criteria

--   A logical SQL Server deployed to one of the regions supported by the Integration Runtime.
+-   A logical SQL Server deployed to one of the regions supported by the Integration Runtime

 ### Task 2: Create an Azure Data Factory v2

 #### Tasks to complete

-1. Create a Data Factory v2.
+1. Create a Data Factory v2
-2. Configure the SSIS Integrated Runtime.
+2. Configure the SSIS Integrated Runtime

 #### Exit criteria

--   An Azure Data Factory v2 instance configured to use the SSIS Integration Runtime.
+-   An Azure Data Factory v2 instance configured to use the SSIS Integration Runtime

 ### Task 3: Create an Azure Storage Account